akkefa/ml-notes/docs/probability/what_is_probability.rst

         | Experiment is any action or process that generates observations or outcomes.
         | E.g. The tossing of a coin, selecting a card from a deck of cards, throwing a dice etc.

+    Outcome
+        | An outcome is a possible result of an experiment or trial.
+        | E.g. The outcome of tossing a coin is a head or a tail.

     Sample space
         | Sample space of an experiment, denoted :math:`S`, is the set of all possible outcomes of an experiment or trial.
         | Tossing a coin, Sample Space = {H,T}